StatesOfJersey/Jersey-COVID-Alert/README.md

 If you are a developer and want to help, we ask that you focus your efforts on [the Covid Green codebase](https://github.com/covidgreen) which is managed by the Linux Foundation for Public Health and is accepting pull requests in full open development.

 If you are a security researcher and have found a vulnerability or problem, please email covidalert[at]gov.je with “Responsible Disclosure” in the subject.
-EXTERNAL LINK BUTTON See the documentation [Github logo and link]

 ## Getting Started